subquery/documentation/docs/subquery_network/testnet/indexers/index-project.md

 ### 4.3 **Stopping Indexing the Project**

 When you stop indexing the project, the node and query service will be terminated on the coordinator service side.
 In addition, the status of the indexing service will need to be changed back to `NOT INDEXING`.

-For existing Indexers, upgrade to `@onfinality/subql-coordinator v0.1.8` can only finish the first step to terminate the containers for the running project and don’t have to send the transaction for announcing `NOT INDEXING` .

 After the status changes to `TERMINATED`, remove the project directly.